maximemulder/clam/specs/specs.typ

 = Type equivalence

 The type equivalence judgement is of the form $Delta tack.r tau equiv tau'$.
+The following rules describe the reflexivity, symmetry and transitivity properties of the type equivalence relation.

 #rules([
   #rule("E-Refl",